Yala Peak Climbing

 The trail leads to the Yala Peak base camp from Kyanjin Gompa.
 Trekking over rugged terrain and moraines is part of this section.
 Usually, a base camp is established in an appropriate area with shelter and water.

 Early in the morning is often when the summit attempt begins.
-Trekking on snow and ice is part of the ascent, and crampons and ice axes may be used.
+Trekking on snow and ice is part of the ascent, and crampons and ice axes may be used depending upon the season.
 The route demands careful navigation and may include some steep sections.
 You will return to base camp after ascending to the summit.

 Return Trek